syncfusion-content/blazor-docs/blazor/datagrid/scrolling.md

 ## Customize grid scroll bar

 The Grid component uses the native browser scroll bar to scroll through the content when the content is larger than the Grid.
-If you want to customize the appearance of the scroll bar, you need to refer to [this](https://css-tricks.com/almanac/properties/s/scrollbar/).
+Refer to [this](https://css-tricks.com/almanac/properties/s/scrollbar/) to customize the appearance of the scroll bar.

-By following the above link, we have customized the appearance of the scroll bar in the following sample.
+By referring to the above link, we have customized the appearance of the scroll bar in the following sample.

+> You can find the fully working sample [here](https://github.com/SyncfusionExamples/blazor-datagrid-customize-default-scrollbar).

 ```csharp
 @using Syncfusion.Blazor.Grids